hisaotsu/VM_Tools/README_v40.md

 ### Backup state machine

-Since this script wants to reschedule the backkup order flexibly, it uses a simple state machine.
+Since this script wants to reschedule the back up order flexibly, it uses a simple state machine.
 The below are state of backup instances.

     - NEW